 If you’ve been injured on the water, contact David Browne today!

 Your employer and its insurance company will try to minimize your claim in order to pay you as little as possible.
-Let David Browne fight for the full payments you’re owed, given your injury losses, including money for medical bills, lost wages and pain and suffering.
+Let David Browne fight for the full payments you’re owed, based upon your injuries and losses, including money for medical bills, lost wages, and pain and suffering.

-With that in mind, your maritime lawyer from our law firm will advise you to reject a quick settlement offer from an employer.
-Such an offer is likely to be far less than what you are legally entitled to receive for your injury.
+With that in mind, your maritime lawyer at our law firm will evaluate the particulars of your case and any offers your employer or another responsible party may make to you.
+Early, quick offers may well be far less than what you are legally entitled to receive for your injury.

 What types of compensation can I recover in a maritime accident?